Bingi-Man/Debian-Xfce-Tweaks/README.md

 ```
 lsblk    # Identify your root partition (e.g., /dev/nvme0n1p2)

-sudo tune2fs -O ^has_journal /dev/nvme0nXXX    # Replace /dev/nvme0nXXX with your actual root partition! (you can find it with : " lsblk ")
+sudo tune2fs -O ^has_journal /dev/nvme0nXXX    # Replace /dev/nvme0nXXX with your actual root ( / ) partition (you can find it with : " lsblk ")
 ```